 The bill, S. 456, is a Senate resolution recognizing the South Carolina Forestry Commission (SCFC) for its essential role in wildfire prevention, community safety, wildlife habitat protection, and the maintenance of healthy forest ecosystems throughout the state.
 The resolution highlights the SCFC's significant contributions, particularly in response to the Carolina Forest wildfires that began on March 1, 2025, which affected over two thousand acres in Horry County.
 The SCFC's efforts in fire suppression and public education are acknowledged as vital in minimizing wildfire risks and protecting citizens, homes, and critical infrastructure.

-The resolution commends the SCFC for its ongoing commitment to managing South Carolina's forest resources, which are crucial for the state's environment, economy, and overall quality of life.
-It emphasizes the increasing vulnerability of these forests to wildfires due to various factors, including climate change and human activity, thereby underscoring the importance of the SCFC's work.
-The resolution concludes with a directive to present a copy to Dr. Walter McPhail, the chair of the SCFC, in recognition of their efforts.
+The resolution expresses appreciation for the SCFC's fire suppression teams, who are trained to respond quickly and effectively to wildfires, thereby preventing extensive damage.
+It emphasizes the increasing vulnerability of South Carolina's forests to wildfires due to various factors, including climate change and human activity, underscoring the importance of the SCFC's work.
+The resolution concludes with a directive to present a copy to Dr. Walter McPhail, the chair of the SCFC, in recognition of their service.